lardemua/ros_bridge/README.md

 ### Create your own sensor setup

-To setup your own example vehicle with sensors, follow a similar approach as in `carla_example_ego_vehicle` by subclassing from `CarlaEgoVehicleBase` or follow a similar approach as in `carla_example_atlas_vehicle` by subclassing from `CarlaAtlasVehicleBase`.
+To setup your own example vehicle with sensors, follow a similar approach as in `carla_example_ros_vehicle` by subclassing from `CarlaRosVehicleBase`.

 Define sensors with their attributes as described in the Carla Documentation about [Cameras and Sensors](https://github.com/carla-simulator/carla/blob/master/Docs/cameras_and_sensors.md).